 Since the 6th April 2016 it has been compulsory for owners to ensure their dog is microchipped and details kept up to date.
 Owners must ensure a dog gets a microchip implanted by the time it’s 8 weeks old.
-Each microchip has a number that shows up when your dog is scanned.
-This number identifies your dog.
+New puppies should be chipped before they change owner (they should have been chipped by the breeder) Each microchip has a number that shows up when your dog is scanned.
+This number identifies your dog on one of the national databases.

-The microchip and your details must also be registered on a database.
+Your details are also registered on that database.
 By getting the microchip implanted and information stored it means:

 - Lost dogs can be re-united with their owners